ibraheemdev/poller/README.md

 }

 // Mount the router to a path (this should be the same as the Mount path above)
-// mux in this example is a chi router, but it could be anything that can route to
+// mux in this example is a chi router mux.Mount("/authboss", http.StripPrefix("/authboss", ab.Config.Core.Router))
-// the Core.Router.
-mux.Mount("/authboss", http.StripPrefix("/authboss", ab.Config.Core.Router))
 ```

-For a more in-depth look you **definitely should** look at the authboss sample to see what a full
-implementation looks like.
+For a more in-depth look, refer to the the authboss sample to see what a full implementation looks like.
 This will probably help you more than any of this documentation.

 [https://github.com/volatiletech/authboss-sample](https://github.com/volatiletech/authboss-sample)